fitzroyacademy/web-app/README.md

 * `Locked` segments can only be watched after all previous segments are *complete*.
 * `Barrier` segments are used for disclaimers, etc, and must be completed before any subsequent segments can be accessed.
-* `Hidden` segments are accessible via the backend, but hidden to the student (i.e. so a teacher can hide segments without deleting them, and reveal them later)
+* `Hidden` segments are accessible via the backend, but completely hidden to the student (i.e. so a teacher can hide segments without deleting them, and reveal them later)

 ### Segment statuses